gridfabric/canvas-sample-api/readme.md

 The ActiveRecord models can be found in `app/models`.
 The top of the files contains a list of fields avaialble in that model.
 The top of the class definition includes a list of relationships (has_many for one to many, and belongs_to for one to one).
 These relationships guide what additional objects need to be created when creating itmes such as events.

-## Produciton API's
+## Production APIs
 This API is provided as an example only and is not intended for production use.
 There are two key pieces missing from the sample:
 * authoriziation checks
 * unit tests

-We are working on documentation for creating produciton ready APIs.
-In the meantime, please contact us at contact@gridfabric.io for help getting started on a prouduction API.
+We are working on documentation for creating production-ready APIs.
+In the meantime, please contact us at contact@gridfabric.io for help getting started on a production API.